thetillhoff/temingo/README.md

 ```

 temingo will by default:
-- take the source files from folder `./src`
+- take the source files from folder `./src`.
+- consider the ignored paths as described in `./.temingoignore` which has a similar syntax as a `.gitignore`.
 - write the rendered files into folder `./output/`
 - take all `*.component` files as intermediate templates / snippets
   - their names must be unique. temingo will check this.